 At the CiRCE Institute, we are committed to the mission of understanding classical education in its essence.
 We want to discover what is common to all classical educators so that we can better understand classical education itself.

-We have discovered a few common and controlling ideas that set classical education apart.
+We believe there a few common and controlling ideas that set classical education apart.

 One way or another, classical schools and educators are committed to cultivating wisdom and virtue in their students.
 While classical education honors and even equips for vocational education (which is more accurately described as training) that is not what classical education is.

 Another way to say this is that classical educators believe in and pursue a logos, or a unifying principle, for all knowledge and action.

 In essence, then, classical education is the logo-centric quest for the ideals of wisdom and virtue.